lilsliceofbread/badgl-engine/README.md

 # badgl-engine
-making a terrible graphics engine to learn c and opengl
+making a terrible graphics "engine" (barely a framework) to learn c and opengl.
+DON'T USE THIS

+WIP

+# requirements

+GPU supporting OpenGL 4.6